Heathrow Terminal 1: Rail links

 Terminal 1 was accessed by the London Underground from Heathrow Terminals 1, 2, 3 tube station, with trains towards Cockfosters via Central London.
 The terminal was also accessed by Heathrow Connect and Heathrow Express from Heathrow Central railway station, where services operate to other Heathrow terminals and to London Paddington.

 Bus links

 Terminal 1 was accessible to both bus and coach services from Heathrow Central bus station.
-There were also several coach services operated by National Express.